Natalia Nykiel: Early career

-The Voice of Poland and Lupus Electro (2013–2015)
+The Voice of Poland and Lupus Electro (2013–2016)

 In 2013, at the age of eighteen, Nykiel began taking part in the second season of The Voice of Poland.
 She was a member of Team Patrycja Markowska.
 Nykiel went on to finish in fourth place, and was later signed to Universal Music Polska.
 In 2014, she released her debut single "Wilk" (Wolf), which had little chart success.
 The single was followed by the release of her debut album Lupus Electro in September, which also saw little success.

 The following year Nykiel released a second single "Bądź duży" (Be big) which went on to become a top ten hit in Poland.
 The song's video won the award for Best Video at the 2015 Eska Music Awards and brought her a nomination for Best Polish Act at the 2015 MTV Europe Music Awards.

-Discordia (2016–2018)

-On 20 May Natalia released first single "Error" for her upcoming second album.
+On 20 May 2016 Natalia released single "Error" for tour and DVD album.
 The song peaked at number one on the Polish singles chart.

+Discordia (2017–2018)

-Her second album Discordia was proclaimed by the most influential Polish media the most significant Polish release of 2017.
+May 10, 2017 she released lead single Spokój that later became her 3rd Top10 hit in Poland.
+Her second album Discordia was released on October 20 and was proclaimed by the most influential Polish media the most significant Polish release of 2017.
+To further promotion Natalia embarked that autumn onto Total Tour and V Tour in spring 2018 playing in the biggest clubs across Poland.
+Total Błękit and Kokosanki were also released as singles.
 The album was nominated to the most important award of the Polish phonographic industry, the Fryderyk award.

-Natalia’s clip “Łuny” received the first prize at the prestigious Queen Palm International Film Festival in Palm Springs.
+Natalia’s clip for a standalone single “Łuny” received the first prize at the prestigious Queen Palm International Film Festival in Palm Springs.
 Natalia was chosen Woman of the Year by the “Glamour” magazine, and received the title of the Best Dressed Polish Artist, awarded by the international FashionTV channel.